pfsense/docs/source/captiveportal/captive-portal-troubleshooting.rst

   headers already sent by (output started at /etc/inc/captiveportal.inc:1928) in /etc/inc/captiveportal.inc on line 1686

-The pipe allocation file, ``/var/db/captiveportaldn.rules``, may have become corrupt or otherwise broken.
+The pipe allocation file, **/var/db/captiveportaldn.rules**, may have become corrupt or otherwise broken.
 Remove that file and restart Captive Portal.

+.. seealso:: For assistance in solving problems, post on the `Captive Portal category of Netgate Forum`_.

+.. _Captive Portal category of Netgate Forum: https://forum.netgate.com/category/3/captive-portal